 The Best Powered Mixer for Consoles & Box/Racks

-Before the popularity of active speakers, the popular PA setup involved getting the best powered mixer paired with passive speakers.
-This was the go-to for mobile setups, because of how passive speakers were lighter.
+Before the popularity of active speakers, the go to PA setup involved getting the best powered mixer paired with passive speakers.
+This was the especially true for mobile setups, because of how passive speakers were lighter.

 PA System Guides